Hawaii Income Tax Calculator

 Why is Hawaii's income tax so high compared to other states?

 Hawaii's top rate of 11% is one of the highest in the nation, reflecting the state's revenue needs and fiscal structure.
 Hawaii relies heavily on income tax because it replaced a traditional sales tax with the General Excise Tax (GET), which applies at a low rate (4%) to a very broad base including most services.
 The income tax helps fund public services on islands where the cost of government services is elevated due to geographic isolation and reliance on imported goods.
-The legislature has maintained and in some cases expanded the high upper brackets over time.
+Act 46 (2024) widened the brackets and raised the standard deduction to reduce the burden, but the upper rates remain among the highest in the country.

 Why is Hawaii's standard deduction so low?

-Hawaii sets its own standard deduction under Hawaii Revised Statutes §235-54, separate from the federal amount.
-For 2024 the Hawaii standard deduction is $2,200 for single filers and $4,400 for married filing jointly, compared to the federal amounts of $14,600 and $29,200.
-Hawaii has historically kept its own standard deduction low, which increases the taxable income base and thus the effective tax burden on residents.
-Hawaii does offer personal exemptions and various credits that partially offset this difference.
+Hawaii sets its own standard deduction under Hawaii Revised Statutes 235-54, separate from the federal amount.
+Act 46 (2024) is raising it in stages.
+For tax year 2026 the Hawaii standard deduction is $8,000 for single filers and married filing separately, $16,000 for married filing jointly, and $12,000 for head of household, still well below the substantially larger federal standard deduction.
+Hawaii also offers personal exemptions and various credits that partially offset the difference.

 Does Hawaii tax retirement income and Social Security?